Large Electron Model: A Universal Ground State Predictor: Results

-While we demonstrate its performance on quantum dots, our \textit{Large Electron Model} is not tied to this particular system.
+While we demonstrate its performance on quantum dots, our \textit{LEM} is not tied to this particular system.
 Indeed, the architecture itself, based on Fermi Sets with parameter conditioning, is completely general and directly applicable to any electron systems, only requiring a specification of $\hat{H}(\mathbf{\Lambda})$ and a choice of conditioning parameters $\mathbf{\Lambda}$.
-The same model can be trained in the same way on other many-electron settings, such as solids where electrons interact with the nuclei.
-Taken together, these results establish a direct route to transferrable ground state wavefunctions for real materials: one trained model makes accurate predictions across different materials and configurations.
+The same model can be optimized in the same way on other many-electron settings, such as solids where electrons interact with the nuclei.
+Thus, these results establish a direct route to transferable ground state wavefunctions for real materials by building one trained model that can make accurate predictions across different materials and configurations.